Financial assistance programs Washington.

 Emergency Cash Assistance

-If your family has an emergency, and if you need a one-time cash payment to keep safe housing, pay utilities, or for general help, you may be eligible for this government program.
-Dial 1-800-737-0617, or find more details on emergency assistance in Washington.
+If your family has an emergency, and if you need a one-time cash payment to keep safe housing, pay utilities, or for general help, you may be eligible for this government assistance program.
+Dial 877-501-2233, or find more details on emergency assistance in Washington.

-The state of Washington offers residents access to lawyers and non-profit law firms that will provide them with free legal aid.
+The state of Washington offers residents access to lawyers and non-profit law firms that will provide them with free legal aid and court representation.
 Pro-bono legal assistance is offered for civil matters.
-Learn more.
+Learn more on free legal aid in Washington.

 Debt Consolidation, Housing, and Financial Counseling

-A low cost health insurance coverage plan offered for young adults under the age of 19 who live on their own, or with working parents, single parents, grandparents, friends, or other family members.
-(877) 543-7669
+A low cost government health insurance coverage plan offered for young adults under the age of 19 who live on their own, or with working parents.
+It is Apple Care for kids, and is also for single parents, grandparents, friends, or other family members.
+Call 1-800-562-3022, or find financial assistance paying medical bills.

 Financial Aid and Case Management